 Table of Contents

-- It’s high in vitamin A. Just one cup contains over 200 percent of the recommended daily intake, which is super important for your eye health + night vision.
+- High in vitamin A. Just one cup contains over 200 percent of the recommended daily intake, which is super important for your eye health and night vision.

-- It’s packed with vitamin C. Strengthen your immune system all winter (and flu season!) long by adding this veggie to smoothies, soups, baked goods and more.
+- Packed with vitamin C. Strengthen your immune system all winter (and flu season!) long by adding this veggie to smoothies, soups, baked goods and more.
 One cup of pumpkin contains 19 percent of the recommended daily intake.

 - More potassium than a banana.
-There’s over 500 milligrams of potassium in a cup of canned pumpkin; that’s more than a large banana!!
+There are over 500 milligrams of potassium in a cup of canned pumpkin.
+That’s more than a large banana!

 - Fiber!
 Pumpkin will fill you up fast with 7 grams in one cup.
 The fiber also helps your digestion and can help lower your cholesterol.